sugatoray/picotron/README.md

 ![](assets/banière.png)
 - The code itself is simple and readable: `train.py`, `model.py` and `[data|tensor|pipeline|context]_parallel.py` are all under **300** lines of code.

-- Performance is not the best but okay-ish, and still under active development.
+- Performance is not the best but still under active development.
 We observed 38% MFU on a LLaMA-2-7B model using 64 H100 GPUs and nearly 50% MFU on the SmolLM-1.7B model with 8 H100 GPUs.
 Benchmarks will come soon

 # Install